seriousManual/hirestime/README.md

 [![NPM](https://nodei.co/npm-dl/hirestime.png?months=3)](https://nodei.co/npm/hirestime/)

-hirestime is a thin wrapper around `process.hrtime()` that returns an function on invocation. when these function is invoked the elapsed time in millesconds will be returned:
+hirestime is a thin wrapper around `process.hrtime()` that does the clumsy handling of the returned array for you.

+## hirestime()
+returns a function:
+### returnedFunction([unit])
+returns the elapsed time since the call of `hirestime` in milliseconds.
+an optional unit parameter can be specified that will cause an recalculation.
+possible parameters

+* `hirestime.S` elapsed time in seconds
+* `hirestime.MS` elapsed time in milliseoncds
+* `hirestime.NS` elapsed time in nanoseconds

+## Examples

 ````javascript
 var hirestime = require('../');